 Recovery from an achilles injury can take a long time, especially when some of the less effective, traditional methods are utilized.
 This is simply because many treatments either focus on masking of pain or are too inconsistent to provide sustainable improvement.

-The issue some of our clients find with cortisone injections is that people get a false sense that their injury is healed because they are not experiencing the pain they once did.
+The issue some of our clients find it is that people get a false sense that their injury is healed because they are not experiencing the pain they once did.
 Often, these clients engage in activities their doctor specifically told them not to do because they "no longer feel pain".
-Once the effects of the cortisone wear off in a few days or a week, people often find they have done more damage to their achilles tendon and lower calf muscle.
+Once the effects wear off in a few days or a week, people often find they have done more damage to their achilles tendon and lower calf muscle.
 This of course, results in a prolonged recovery.

-While we tout the benefits of physical therapy and believe it to be an integral recovery tool for most sufferers of soft tissue injuries, the problem is that people only attend sessions a few times a week.
+While we tout the benefits of PT and believe it to be an integral recovery tool for most sufferers of soft tissue injuries, the problem is that people only attend sessions a few times a week.

 To truly provide a long term solution to your tendon tear, tendonosis or tendonitis injury, you need to be receiving multiple treatments on a daily basis.
 Not just any type of treatments, but ones that focus on generation of new healthy tissue - along with proper synthesis of that tissue as well.

 Treatments for soft tissue injuries are cumulative in nature...meaning the more the treatments are administered, the faster the benefits can be experienced.